Classical Set Theory: Theory of Sets and Classes: Origins of Set Theory

 Using the constructor we can define some basic ``algebraic'' operations over sets $X,Y$: \begin{itemize} \item the $X\cap Y=\{x:x\in X\;\wedge\;x\in Y\}$ whose elements are objects that belong to $X$ and $Y$; \item the $X\cup Y=\{x:x\in X\;\vee\;x\in Y\}$ consisting of the objects that belong to $X$ or $Y$ or to both or them; \item the $X\setminus Y=\{x:x\in X\;\wedge\;x\notin Y\}$ consisting of elements that belong to $X$ but not to $Y$; \item the $X\triangle Y=(X\cup Y)\setminus(X\cap Y)$ consisting of elements that belong to the union $X\cup Y$ but not to the intersection $X\cap Y$. \end{itemize}

 In the formulas for the union and intersection we used the logical connectives $\wedge$ and $\vee$ denoting the logical operations {\tt and} and {\tt or}.
-Below we present the truth table for these logical operations and also for three other logical operations: the {\tt negation} $\neg$, the {\tt implication} $\Ra$, the {\tt equivalence} $\Leftrightarrow$.
+Below we present the truth table for these logical operations and also for three other logical operations: the {\tt negation} $\neg$, the {\tt implication} $\Ra$, the {\tt equivalence} $\Leftrightarrow$, and the {\tt Sheffer stroke} $|$, called also {\tt nand}.

 Therefore, we have four basic operations over sets $X,Y$:

 \begin{exercise} For the sets $X=\{0,1,2,4,5\}$ and $Y=\{1,2,3,4\}$, find $X\cap Y$, $X\cup Y$, $X\setminus Y$, $X\triangle Y$. \end{exercise}